PhilLockett/GameOfLife/README.md

 explanitory.
 The 'Reset' button returns the rules, speed of evolution and cell size back to the default values.
+The 'Shadow' button displays the state of living cells in a more subtle manner.

 ### The Grid
 The grid is the chequered section which hosts the living cells.